Innes Murray: Hibernian

 Born in Edinburgh, Murray played youth football with Celtic, before joining Hibernian in August 2016.
 He joined Stenhousemuir on loan in August 2017, with that loan later extended until the end of the season.
 He appeared in nineteen league matches for Stenhousemuir and scored twice.

 On 31 January 2020, he joined Scottish League One side Airdrieonians on loan, He made his debut for the club on 8 February 2020 in a 0–0 draw away to Dumbarton, and appeared a further four times during the 2019–20 season before it was curtailed due to the COVID-19 pandemic.

 He joined Scottish Championship side Alloa Athletic on a season-long loan in September 2020.
 His first appearance for them came on 10 October 2020 in a 2–1 Scottish League Cup defeat to Livingston.

 Murray was loaned to Edinburgh City in August 2021.
 He was released by Hibs in June 2022, at the end of his contract.

-Edinburgh
+Edinburgh City

 Following his release by Hibs, Murray signed a two-year contract with Edinburgh.

+Arbroath

+Murray then signed for Abroath in the Scottish Championship in December 2023.
+Murray was a part of the Red Lichties side which won the Scottish League One to return to the Championship before leaving in 2025.

+Kelty Hearts

+On 9 May 2025, Murray signed a pre-contract agreement with Scottish League One club Kelty Hearts for the following season.